Visit our other Wisconsin Historical Society websites!

 Date: 1921 ca.

-Description: A woman wearing an apron stands in a cellar while taking potatoes out of a basket for storage on a shelf.
-Shelves on the wall behind her hold multiple jars...
+Description: A woman wearing an apron standing in a cellar while taking potatoes out of a basket for storage on a shelf.
+Shelves on the wall behind her hold multiple ja...

 Description: A woman stirs a pot on a six-burner electric stove.
 Two Hotpoint automatic electric ovens stand beside the stove, and canisters and teapots stand on the st...

 If you didn't find the material you searched for, our Library Reference Staff can help.